 Common Types of Harassment in the Workplace

-Harassment in a work environment is classified as any unwelcomed behavior that an employee has experienced.
+Harassment in a work environment is any unwelcome behavior that an employee has experienced.
 Many employees go without notifying someone of the abuse because they fear that they will be terminated or fear that the harassment will only worsen if reported.
 At times, some workers do not even realize they are being harassed.

 Cyberbullying

 Although this type of harassment has been popularized amongst teenagers on social media, this type of behavior has also emerged in the workplace.
-Boundaries of what is appropriate online have been blurred, and it can be difficult for employees to detect.
+Boundaries of what is appropriate online have been blurred, making it difficult for employees to detect.

-If you feel as though your boss or co-worker has harsh undertones in an email or on social media (Twitter, chat rooms, Facebook) this can be considered cyberbullying.
+If you feel your boss or co-worker has harsh undertones in an email or on social media (Twitter, chat rooms, Facebook), this can be considered cyberbullying.
 Other examples of cyberbullying can include threatening emails, comments about you on a social media site, or spreading rumors and lies through online chats at work.

 Abuse of power

-An employee taking advantage of a worker in many ways is abusing their power.
-A supervisor abusing their power can use favoritism, demanding that an employee take on personal tasks, and financial malfeasance.
+An employee who takes advantage of another worker in many ways is abusing their power.
+A supervisor who abuses their power can use favoritism, demanding an employee take on personal tasks and financial malfeasance.

-Where should an employee file a complaint if their superior is taking advantage of them?
-You can contact the human resources department of your company, or if you do not feel comfortable, you can always file a claim with the Equal Employment Opportunity Commission or seek legal help from a professional who specializes in employment law.
+Where should employees file a complaint if their superior takes advantage of them?
+You can contact the human resources department of your company, or if you do not feel comfortable, you can always file a claim with the Equal Employment Opportunity Commission or seek legal help from a professional specializing in employment law.

 Quid pro quo